One Thing to Fire Up Your Mental Health and Wellbeing

-With World Mental Health Day passed, many sites are giving a list of things you can do to help your mental wellbeing.
+Many sites give lists of things you can do to help your mental wellbeing.
 I've had a look!
 There are many to choose from.
-It's easy to take inventory of where your life is, and in some cases, realise there is a hell of a lot that you need to work on.
+It's easy to take inventory of where your life is and, in some cases, realise there is a hell of a lot that you need to work on.

 One issue I've had over the years is that I tend to grab EVERYTHING and try and work out how I can do it all.
 And in a very short time, as though the world was about to end.